Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

 The \emph{thermodynamic formalism} serves as a viable mechanism for generating invariant measures endowed with desirable properties.
 More precisely, for a continuous transformation on a compact metric space, we can consider the \emph{topological pressure} as a weighted version of the \emph{topological entropy}, with the weight induced by a real-valued continuous function, called \emph{potential}.
 The Variational Principle identifies the topological pressure with the supremum of its measure-theoretic counterpart, the \emph{measure-theoretic pressure}, over all invariant Borel probability measures \cite{bowen1975equilibrium, walters1982introduction}.
 Under additional regularity assumptions on the transformation and the potential, one gets the existence and uniqueness of an invariant Borel probability measure maximizing the measure-theoretic pressure, called the \emph{equilibrium state} for the given transformation and the potential.
 The study of the existence and uniqueness of the equilibrium states and their various other properties, such as ergodic properties, equidistribution, fractal dimensions, etc., has been the primary motivation for much research in the area.

 The ergodic theory for expanding Thurston maps has been investigated in \cite{li2017ergodic} by the first-named author of the current paper.
-In \cite{li2018equilibrium}, the first-named author of the current paper works out the thermodynamic formalism and investigates the existence, uniqueness, and other properties of equilibrium states for expanding Thurston maps.
-In particular, for each expanding Thurston map without periodic critical points, by using a general framework devised by Y.~Kifer \cite{kifer1990large}, the first-named author of the current paper establishes level-$2$ large deviation principles for iterated preimages and periodic points in \cite{li2015weak}.
+In \cite{li2018equilibrium}, the first-named author developed the thermodynamic formalism and investigated the existence, uniqueness, and other properties of equilibrium states for expanding Thurston maps.
+In particular, for expanding Thurston maps without periodic critical points, using a general framework devised by Y.~Kifer \cite{kifer1990large}, the first-named author established level-$2$ large deviation principles for iterated preimages and periodic points in \cite{li2015weak}.

-In the present paper, we develop the thermodynamic formalism for subsystems of expanding Thurston maps.
-We establish the Variational Principle and demonstrate the existence of equilibrium states for subsystems of expanding Thurston maps.
-As an application, we obtain large deviation asymptotics for (original) expanding Thurston maps.
+The current paper is the first in a series of two papers (along with \cite{shi2024uniqueness}) investigating the ergodic theory of subsystems of expanding Thurston maps.
+In this paper, we develop the thermodynamic formalism for strongly irreducible subsystems of expanding Thurston maps.
+For these subsystems, we establish the Variational Principle and the existence of equilibrium states.
+Consequently, we derive large deviation asymptotics for (original) expanding Thurston maps.

+In the second paper \cite{shi2024uniqueness} in this series, we establish the uniqueness and ergodic properties of equilibrium states for strongly primitive subsystems of expanding Thurston maps.
+Building on the results regarding existence and uniqueness of equilibrium states, for strongly primitive subsystems of expanding Thurston maps without periodic critical points, we obtain level-$2$ large deviation principles for the distributions of Birkhoff averages and iterated preimages.